daschatten/mcc/README.md

 * Storage: List of storage groups and detailed information about space used total and per recording group (Details only list titles with a minimum of two recordings).

 Guide:
-* Some experimental guide views.
-Use "Day multi view" to schedule recordings with "one click record" feature.
+* Simple guide view with "one click record" feature (configure in main.php!).

 Users:
 * Create/Read/Update/Delete Users